Balerno: Local

-Balerno is governed by Edinburgh City Council and also a local community council.
+Balerno is governed by the City of Edinburgh Council and is also served by a local community council.

 Scottish Parliament

 Balerno is in the Edinburgh Pentlands constituency for the Scottish Parliament and the Member of the Scottish Parliament is Gordon MacDonald.
 Balerno is also covered by the Lothian electoral region which gives the area seven additional MSPs.

 House of Commons

 Balerno is represented within the constituency of Edinburgh South West in the House of Commons.
-The current Member of Parliament (MP) is Joanna Cherry.
+The current Member of Parliament (MP) is Scott Arthur (elected July 2024).